-Special Education: When a student who receives special education services is suspended, school staff must determine if an Individualized Education Program (IEP) meeting is needed to create a Behavior Intervention Plan or to review and modify an existing Behavior Intervention Plan to organize more targeted behavioral instruction and intervention to prevent the recurrence of the misconduct.
-Continued misconduct resulting in suspension will require an IEP team meeting to determine if additional instructional and/or behavioral supports are needed and examine the appropriateness of current placement and services.
-The student cannot be suspended for more than 10 days in a school year.
-If the student has been suspended two (2) times, or the total days of suspension accumulate to five (5), eight (8), or 10 school days, an IEP meeting must be convened to determine appropriate services/placement.
+Special Education: When a student who receives special education services is suspended, school staff must determine if an Individualized Education Program (IEP) meeting is needed to create a Behavior Intervention Plan or to review and modify an existing (BIP) to organize more targeted behavioral instruction and intervention to prevent the recurrence of the misconduct.
+When a student has been issued a suspension (1) that reaches at least five (5) cumulative suspension days within a school year, (2) that has reached 10 cumulative suspension days within a school year; a "Suspension IEP" must be held within 10 school days from the first day of suspension.
+The IEP team should consider whether support(s) and/or service(s) need to be added and/or modified.

-Section 504: A student who has a Section 504 plan is considered as a general education student and can be suspended for the same number of days as a general education student, but at 10 days of suspension, there must be an analysis in a Section 504 Manifestation Determination meeting to review and, if appropriate, modify the current Section 504 Plan, including updating or developing appropriate accommodations as warranted.
+Section 504: A student who has a Section 504 Plan is considered as a general education student and can be suspended for the same number of days as a general education student, but at 10 days of suspension, there must be an analysis in a Section 504 Manifestation Determination meeting to review and, if appropriate, modify the current Section 504 Plan, including updating or developing appropriate accommodations as warranted.

-Expulsion:
+Expulsion

-Special Education: Before a student who receives special education services can be recommended for expulsion, an IEP team must hold a pre-expulsion IEP meeting and conduct a manifestation determination.
+Special Education: Before a student who receives special education services can be recommended for expulsion, an IEP team must hold a pre-expulsion IEP meeting and conduct a Manifestation Determination.
 If a student with disabilities is expelled, they are entitled to receive the services specified in their IEP during the term of expulsion.
 The student is also entitled to post-expulsion services (see Rehabilitation and Reinstatement from Expulsion below) during the term of expulsion.
 If the student is not expelled, they will be placed in the most appropriate setting as determined in the student's IEP.

-Section 504: An expulsion of a student being served under Section 504 is considered a disciplinary change of placement and can only be issued if the school's Section 504 team conducts a Section 504 Manifestation Determination meeting and finds the conduct being disciplined is not a direct manifestation of the student's disability and/or a direct result of the District's failure to implement the student's Section 504 Plan, if applicable.
+Section 504: An expulsion of a student being served under Section 504 is considered a disciplinary change of placement and can only be issued if the school's Section 504 team conducts a Section 504 Manifestation Determination Analysis (MDA) meeting and finds the conduct being disciplined is not a direct manifestation of the student's disability and/or a direct result of the District's failure to implement the student's Section 504 Plan, if applicable.
 However, if the student's expulsion recommendation involves the use or possession of illegal drugs or alcohol, the student loses the procedural protections provided by Section 504, including the requirement of making a Manifestation Determination analysis prior to a disciplinary change of placement.
 For more information, please refer to A Parent's Guide to Special Education Services (Including Procedural Rights and Safeguards).